How it works

 The IMSR® Plant uses molten salt fission technology.
 This is high-temperature fission technology, classified as Generation IV fission technology class under international treaty.

-“Generation IV designs will use fuel more efficiently, reduce waste production, be economically competitive, and meet stringent standards of safety and proliferation resistance…” according to the Generation IV International Forum.
+“Generation IV designs will use fuel more efficiently, reduce waste production, be economically competitive, and meet stringent standards of safety and proliferation resistance…” according to the Generation IV International Forum charter signed in 2001 by US, Canada, UK, and others.

 Molten salt fission technology uses a molten salt as coolant and fuel.
-Conventional fission technology uses a water coolant circulating through a highly pressurized system to cool solid fuel elements, which are the signature technology features of nuclear power plants today.
+Conventional fission technology uses a water coolant circulating through a highly pressurized system to cool solid fuel elements, which are the signature technology features of current nuclear power plants.

-A nuclear reactor requires a high performance coolant for safe and efficient commercial operation.
-Molten salts have exceptional thermal stability, making them superior reactor coolants compared to water.
+A nuclear reactor requires a high-performance coolant for safe and efficient commercial operation.
+Molten salts are such coolants.
+They have exceptional thermal stability, making them superior reactor coolants compared to water.
 This permits safe high-temperature and low-pressure reactor operation, which is crucial for heat supply to the industry, to reduce the cost of nuclear energy, and transform the efficiency of nuclear electric power generation.

 When a molten salt coolant and molten salt fuel are used in combination, the reactor has the potential to incorporate the powerful virtues of passive and inherent reactor safety as well.
 This is important to safety, social license, and commercial performance as well.